-- Aggregate all the linguistic weights proposed for each relation using the SUM method where the membership function $\mu$ suggested by $\mu$ expert is multiplied by the corresponding credibility weight $\mu$ . - Use the COG defuzzification method to calculate the numerical weight $w{ij}$ for each relation. - Step 5: IF there is an ordered (LOs-PLOs/ Topic-LOs) pair not examined go to step 2
+- Aggregate all the linguistic weights proposed for each relation using the SUM method where the membership function μ suggested by kth expert is multiplied by the corresponding credibility weight b_k .

+- Use the COG defuzzification method to calculate the numerical weight w{ii} for each relation.

+1 A linguistic weight does not belong to a neighborhood when it is not partially overlapping with at least another linguistic weight proposed by another expert.

+Step 5: IF there is an ordered (LOs-PLOs/ Topic-LOs) pair not examined go to step 2